Talent development

 A mentorship scheme for classical artists from African and Asian backgrounds

-Glyndebourne is partnering with Pegasus Opera to present a Mentoring Programme, which offers aspiring and emerging artists of African and Asian heritage a bespoke programme of coaching and mentoring opportunities.
+Glyndebourne is partnering with Pegasus Opera for the second year to present a Mentoring Programme, which offers aspiring and emerging artists of African and Asian heritage a bespoke programme of coaching and mentoring opportunities.

-The participants will be invited to observe rehearsals and shadow established artists at the Festival 2022, and will be offered opportunities to perform for key artistic staff and receive feedback to aid their development.
+The participants will be given opportunities to observe rehearsals and shadow established artists at the 2023 Glyndebourne Festival, as well as receiving opportunities to perform for key artistic staff and receive feedback to aid their development.
+They will also be introduced to other departments at Glyndebourne for insight into the full range of career opportunities in opera.

 Representatives from Glyndebourne will also attend Pegasus Opera auditions and showcases to help Glyndebourne spot emerging talent who can be encouraged to audition for the Glyndebourne Chorus, a proven launchpad for a professional career in opera.